Jesse James: Downfall of the gang

 The gang barely escaped Northfield, leaving two dead companions behind.
 They killed Heywood and Nicholas Gustafson, a Swedish immigrant from the Millersburg community west of Northfield.
 A substantial manhunt ensued.
 It is believed that the gang burned 14 Rice County mills shortly after the robbery.
 The James brothers eventually split from the others and escaped to Missouri.
 The militia soon discovered the Youngers and one other bandit, Charlie Pitts.
 Pitts died in a gunfight and the Youngers were taken prisoner.
 Except for Frank and Jesse James, the James–Younger Gang was destroyed.

 Later in 1876, Jesse and Frank James surfaced in the Nashville, Tennessee, area, where they went by the names of Thomas Howard and B. J. Woodson, respectively.
 Frank seemed to settle down, but Jesse remained restless.
 He recruited a new gang in 1879 and returned to crime, holding up a train at Glendale, Missouri (now part of Independence), on October 8, 1879.
 The robbery was the first in a spree of crimes, including the holdup of the federal paymaster of a canal project in Killen, Alabama, and two more train robberies.
-But the new gang was not made up of battle-hardened guerrillas; they soon turned against each other or were captured.
+However, the new gang was not made up of battle-hardened guerrillas; they soon turned against each other or were captured.
 James grew suspicious of other members; he scared away one man and some believe that he killed another gang member.

 In 1879, the James gang robbed two stores in far western Mississippi, at Washington in Adams County and Fayette in Jefferson County.
 The gang left with $2,000 cash from the second robbery and took shelter in abandoned cabins on the Kemp Plantation south of St. Joseph, Louisiana.
 A law enforcement posse attacked and killed two of the outlaws but failed to capture the entire gang.
 Among the deputies was Jefferson B. Snyder, later a long-serving district attorney in northeastern Louisiana.

 By 1881, with local Tennessee authorities growing suspicious, the brothers returned to Missouri, where they felt safer.
 James moved his family to St. Joseph, Missouri, in November 1881, not far from where he had been born and reared.
 Frank, however, decided to move to safer territory and headed east to settle in Virginia.
 They intended to give up crime.
 The James gang had been reduced to the two of them.